uber/h3/website/docs/core-library/h3ToGeoDesc.md

+---
+id: h3ToGeoDesc
+title: Determine the latitude/longitude coordinates of the center point of an H3Index cell
-# Determine the latitude/longitude coordinates of the center point of an H3Index cell
+sidebar_label: Determine the latitude/longitude coordinates of the center point of an H3Index cell
+slug: /core-library/h3ToGeoDesc
+---

 This operation is performed by function `h3ToGeo`.
 See the comments in the function source code for more detail.